 - 18.1.
-Practise courts to be provided free of charge as from two days prior to the start of the tournament.
+Practice courts to be provided free of charge as from two days prior to the start of the tournament.
 Players requiring courts earlier than this may be charged a reasonable fee by the HO - 18.2.
-The HO shall prepare a practise schedule which is fair and equitable to all players as well as allowing all players time to practise on the competition courts prior to the start of the tournament.
-The practise schedule be sent to the Referee at least 3 days prior to the start of the tournament for approval, before being released - 18.3.
-The HO to provide practise courts, where possible to players every day of the tournament, free of charge.
-The competition courts may be used for practise until one hour prior to the start of play or as agreed with the Referee.
-The Referee should approve all practise schedules before being published
+The HO shall prepare a practice schedule which is fair and equitable to all players as well as allowing all players time to practice on the competition courts prior to the start of the tournament.
+The practice schedule must be sent to the Referee at least 3 days prior to the start of the tournament for approval, before being released - 18.3.
+The HO to have a system for requesting practice courts during the tournament, this process to be advised at the TM meeting - 18.4.
+The HO to provide practice courts, where possible to players every day of the tournament, free of charge.
+The competition courts may be used for practice until one hour prior to the start of play or as agreed with the Referee.
+The Referee should approve all practice schedules before being published